KelvinHere/Yoga_Milestone_4/testing.md

     - POST requests will update a lesson with the new form data

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page
     - If a user who is not an instructor tries to access this view they are directed to the home page with the error "Only instructors can do this."
     - If an instructor tries to POST data to an invalid lesson_id they are redirected to their created lessons page with the error message "Invalid lesson ID, no lessons were updated."
     - if an instructor tries to GET another instructors lesson_id they are redirected to their created lessons page with the error message "You can only edit your own lessons, please check your username."